-the rear window defogger on or off.
+defogger on or off.
 An indicator light on the button comes on to show that the rear window defogger is on.

-The rear window defogger only works when the engine is running.
-It turns off when the ignition is turned off or in ACC/ACCESSORY.
+The defogger can be turned off by turning the ignition to off or ACC/ ACCESSORY.

 The rear window defogger can be set to automatic operation.
-See "Climate and Air Quality" under Vehicle Personalization ⇒ 138.
-When Auto Rear Defog is selected, the rear window defogger turns on automatically when the interior temperature is cold and the outside temperature is about 4 °C (40 °F) and below.
-The auto rear defogger turns off automatically after about 10 minutes, or after five minutes if the outside temperature is not as cold.
+See "Climate and Air Quality" under Vehicle Personalization \Rightarrow 150.
+When auto rear defog is selected, the rear window defogger turns on automatically when the interior temperature is cold and the outside temperature is about 7 °C (44 °F) and below.
+The auto rear defogger turns off automatically.